ART C183: Introduction to Digital Art and Media

 Lecture Content

 Elements and principles of design as they relate to digital media.
 Concept development as it relates to digital and time-based art.
 The use of technology to create art through various digital media input and output methods.
-Principles and uses of vector or raster-based software in the creation of digital art.
-Characteristics of color in additive and subtractive color systems.
-Group and individual critiques of digital images utilizing relevant terminology and concepts.
+Digital Ethics and Legal Considerations in Media Creation Exploration of Photography Categories and Techniques History, contemporary trends, language, aesthetics and emerging media as they relate to digital art Creative Process and Critical Reflection in Digital Photography Principles and uses of vector or raster-based software in the creation of digital art.
+Digital Image File Formats and Optimization Techniques for Various Media Outputs.
+Students will engage in group and individual critiques of digital images in oral and written formats, applying relevant terminology and concepts.
+Create art through various digital media input and output methods using vector or raster-based software.
+Assignments focusing on the conceptual development in project-based digital images and time-based.

 Method(s) of Instruction